cuulee/pg-core/README.md

 [![Build Status](https://travis-ci.org/vitaly-t/pg-core.svg?branch=master)](https://travis-ci.org/vitaly-t/pg-core)

-Based on work by [Brian Carlson](https://github.com/brianc), it is an integration assembly of [node-postgres](https://github.com/brianc/node-postgres) with its core packages that is self-sufficient and independent of the original work.
+Initially based on [node-postgres](https://github.com/brianc/node-postgres) and its core packages, this core library for PostgreSQL is self-sufficient and independent of the original work.

 The project's goal is improved support with timely updates and bug fixes.